Frequently Asked Questions

 Whatever the case, you ultimately are in charge of the frequency of your participation in therapy.
 I will of course make recommendations based on my professional judgment, and am always happy to discuss what you want and need therapy to look like for you!

-• I have a very limited number of slots for those with the below insurance plans.
-Otherwise, I am paid by my clients directly.
 If you have a PPO insurance plan, you may qualify for partial reimbursement by your insurance, provided you have out-of-network benefits and have met any required deductible.
 For this purpose, I can provide you with a “superbill” that you can submit to your insurance.
-Please contact your insurance company to check your out-of-network benefits and deductible.
+I cannot guarantee that your insurance will offer you reimbursement for your out-of-pocket therapy expenses.
+Please contact your insurance company to check your out-of-network benefits, if any, and deductible.

-If out-of-network, please note that I don’t provide clinical notes to, or consult with, insurance companies.
+If you would like to use your out-of-network benefits and are planning on submitting a superbill, please note that I don’t provide any additional clinical notes to, or consult with, insurance companies.
 This may affect out-of-network reimbursement you are eligible to receive from your insurance.

 • Insurance companies can limit the number of sessions and type of therapy that you receive.
 They may not cover the use of emerging and innovative therapeutic modalities that could greatly benefit you.